-- 1. Understand the standards and requirements for each letter grade so you choose the level of academic achievement to pursue in this course.
-Strive for high achievement.
-We believe in the potential of all students to learn and improve their abilities in chemistry. - 2.
+- Understand what the standards and requirements are for each letter grade so that you can choose what level of academic achievement to pursue in this course.
+We encourage each of you to strive for high achievement because we believe in the potential of all students to learn and improve their abilities in chemistry. - 2.
 Expect a challenging but flexible learning environment.
-The standards for demonstrating your Mastery of the course material are high in each area, but the methods for meeting the standards are designed to give you multiple chances to revise and improve the quality of your work throughout the semester. - 3.
-Learn from mistakes.
+The standards for demonstrating your Mastery of the course material are high in each area, but the methods for meeting the standards are designed to give you multiple chances to revise and improve the quality of your work throughout the semester.

+3. Learn from mistakes.
 Deep, connected learning involves hard work and reflection on your progress.
-Chemistry is a cumulative subject where new topics build on prior knowledge and this system is designed for cycles of learning.
+Chemistry is a cumulative subject where the new topics build on prior knowledge and this system is designed for cycles of learning.

-Grading Standards
+Standards